 It can even allow you to lose weight or keep the line because it counts for physical activity.

-Gardening is a hobby that moves (to rake, water, carry pots …).
+Gardening is a hobby that moves (raking, water, and carrying pots …).
 We can even say that it amounts to playing sports … without thinking!

 Yes!
-Go get the tools, the gloves, water, bend down to sow, digging or hoeing … Without this, gardening is a physical activity, which has the advantage of burning calories without thinking.
+Get the tools, gloves, and water, and bend down to sow, dig, or hoe… Without this, gardening is a physical activity that has the advantage of burning calories without thinking.

 – An hour of weeding can burn between 300 and 400 kilocalories, according to its corpulence;